AlexanderSchneier/PyHazards/docs/source/team.rst

 Core Team
 =========

-Our team is composed of dedicated researchers and developers who contribute to PyGIP's development and maintenance.
+Our team is composed of dedicated researchers and developers who contribute to PyHazard's development and maintenance.

 Founder
 -------